murgurgulor/the-murgurgu-lore/src/site/notes/Cyberpunkz/How to Play the Game.md

 There are several ways you can accrue **System Stress**:

 - *Overclocking*: Sometimes you really need a win.
 By **Overclocking your CPU** you can gain an edge on an Action Roll you're about to make.
 If you declare you're going to Overclock, you **Take +1d** on the roll but you also take **1 System Stress**.
-- *Game Over*: In order to simulate reality and to discourage PvP in the Metaverse, your Avatar only has one life.
+- *Game Over*: In order to simulate reality and to discourage PvP in Cyberspace, your Avatar only has one life.
 As soon as something happens to your Avatar that damages it - falling from a great height, getting hit by a car, take a hit from a knife or a gun - it's game over.
 This means your Avatar respawns at the nearest hub - you'll have to spend time to get back to where you died.
-You can avoid this Avatar death by quickly hacking into the Metaverse.
+You can avoid this Avatar death by quickly hacking into Cyberspace.
 By taking **1 Stress**, you can glitch out of harm's way and avoid Avatar death.
 - *Let Me Altavista That*: Sometimes you're stuck no knowing what to do.
 The internet can help!
 By loading up Netscape and surfing to Altavista, you can quickly find an answer to question.
-Opening your browser alongside the Metaverse will tax your system though, so you'll have to take **1 System Stress**.
+Opening your browser alongside Cyberspace will tax your system though, so you'll have to take **1 System Stress**.
 If you do so, phrase a question that you would type into a search engine.
 The GM will give you the answer, or otherwise a useful piece of advice regarding your question.
 - *Hacking*: See below for more on that.
 - *Failed Actions*: At the GM's discretion, a failed Action Roll might result in System Stress.